 THE FIRST PAWNSHOP IN BEVERLY HILLS

 Step into the light and airy offices of Beverly Loan Company and you would never suspect you’re in a pawn shop.
-Located on the third floor of the Bank of America building in Beverly Hills – valuable art on the walls and private offices in which to conduct transactions – Beverly Loan Company is a world apart from the typical storefront pawn shop.
+Located on the first floor of the Bank of America building in Beverly Hills – valuable art on the walls and private offices in which to conduct transactions – Beverly Loan Company is a world apart from the typical storefront pawn shop.

-In the 1930’s, when Los Angeles’ pawn shops were concentrated downtown on Hill Street, founder Louis Zimmelman knew there was a market for a different kind of pawn brokerage.
+In the 1930’s, when Los Angeles’ pawn shops were concentrated downtown on Hill Street, founder Louis Zimmelman knew there was a market for a different kind of pawn business.
 Instead of a dimly lit storefront operation where a pawnbroker sits behind a wire-enclosed booth making loans over the counter, Louis envisioned a place with the look and feel of a fine jewelry store, where the pawnbroker always wears a suit and tie, where business is conducted in private offices, and where the client’s valuables are securely kept in a bank vault.

 When Louis and his brother Julius opened Beverly Loan Company in 1938, times were tough.
 The Depression was easing, but war clouds were hanging over Europe.
 Everywhere people were nervous.
-Soon Europe was at war and America followed in 1941.
+Soon Europe was at war, and America followed in 1941.
 Julius was drafted and Louis was equally determined to do his part for the war effort.
 With the help of his mother and a sister, Louis now ran the fledgling business during the day and spent his nights working the graveyard shift at Lockheed Aircraft.